 First, go back to first principles: what is the purpose of fraudulent transfer and successor liability law?
 The purpose of each is to prevent and/or remedy an inequitable result.

-Fraudulent transfer law essentially says this: it is not fair — in certain circumstances — to allow a company to sell its assets for less than they are worth and thereby leave it with insufficient funds to pay its creditors.
+Fraudulent transfer law essentially says this: it is not fair—in certain circumstances—to allow a company to sell its operating assets for less than they are worth, and thereby leave it with insufficient funds to pay its creditors.